William Carson, MPH

 Positions(s):

-Graduate Research Assistant, Department of Health Promotion Sciences, University of Arizona
+Graduate Research Assistant, Department of Health Promotion Sciences at the University of Arizona, and Indigenous Data Sovereignty Doctoral Scholar, Collaboratory for Indigenous Data Governance

 Email me: williamocarson@email.arizona.edu